OsaPL/Versus-Brawl/notes.md

 ### To convert to stupid workshop bbcode
 https://md2bb.mizle.net/

+### If you're looking for new collision data, it's in:
+`/home/osa/.local/share/Overgrowth/ModsDataCache/versus-brawl-wip/Data/Levels/versus-brawl/`

 ### Some balancing notes:
 Wolf shouldnt be able to one hit kill dog